areej-1/Awesome-Areej/README.md

 - 👋 Hi, I’m @Awesome-Areej
-- 👀 I’m interested in coding with Python, CSS, HTML and JavaScript.
+- 👀 I code in  Python, CSS, HTML, Java, and JavaScript.
-- 🌱 I’m currently learning JavaScript.
+- 🌱 I’m currently learning Rust.
-- 📫 How to reach me: my dad email: dridi.raouf@gmail.com
+- 📫 How to reach me: my dad's email: dridi.raouf@gmail.com

 <!---
 Awesome-Areej/Awesome-Areej is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.